Lim Bo Seng

 Lim Bo Seng (林谋盛 (Lîm Bô͘-sēng, Lín Móushèng); 27 April 1909 – 29 June 1944) was a resistance fighter who played a crucial role in the anti-Japanese fund raising and movement in Singapore and Malaya during World War II.
 Born in Fujian, China, he moved to Singapore at a young age and was educated at Raffles Institution (RI) before pursuing engineering at the University of Hong Kong.
 Following his studies, he returned to manage his family's business ventures and emerged as a respected leader within the overseas Chinese community in Southeast Asia.
 With the outbreak of the Second Sino-Japanese War in 1937, Lim became deeply involved in patriotic and civic efforts, spearheading boycott campaigns against Japanese goods and raising funds in support of China's war resistance.

 Following the fall of Singapore to the Japanese in 1942, Lim fled to the British-controlled territories in India where he was recruited into Force 136, a covert guerrilla task force under the direction of the Special Operations Executive (SOE).
 Force 136 was formed to carry out espionage, sabotage and reconnaissance operations in Japanese-occupied Southeast Asia.
 Lim underwent military and intelligence training before being deployed back to Malaya as part of Operation Gustavus, which aimed to establish a spy network and coordinate with local resistance groups.
 Despite the formidable risks, Lim remained committed to the mission, operating under severe conditions while evading Japanese detection.
 His efforts contributed to the broader Allied intelligence strategy in the region though the threat of betrayal and capture loomed constantly.

 In 1944, Lim was arrested by Japanese forces in Malaya after a fellow operative was captured and tortured into revealing information.
 Refusing to divulge any details of Force 136's operations, Lim endured prolonged torture and ultimately died in prison on 29 June 1944 due to severe ill-treatment under the Japanese.
 His body was later returned to Singapore after the war, where he was buried with full military honours near MacRitchie Reservoir.
 Lim is commemorated as a national war hero in the country, and his sacrifice remains an enduring symbol of courage and patriotism in Singaporean memory.
-The Lim Bo Seng Memorial at Esplanade Park was unveiled in 1954 to honour his legacy and stands as a lasting tribute to his contributions to the wartime resistance movement.